2.0 Transparency/Notice–What Personal Information We Collect and How We Use It

 - IRBs–Institutional Review Board Members.
 Our IRBs are dedicated to conducting a thorough review process, utilizing expert board members who undergo rigorous regulatory training.
 From these board members, we may collect contact and biographical information, including name, address, email address, telephone number, date of birth, driver’s license and Social Security number; financial and other employment-related information, including financial data related to credit checks, bank details for payroll, contact information of third parties in case of an emergency, and beneficiaries under any insurance policy; and professional and educational background and experience, such as information that may be recorded on a CV or application form and language abilities.

 - IRBs–Research Subject Information.
 When research subjects communicate with our IRBs, we obtain whatever information the research subject chooses to provide (including, e.g., name and email address), and use that information to respond to the subject’s request.
-Additionally, our IRBs receive information from investigators regarding adverse events.
+Additionally, our IRBs receive information from investigators regarding unanticipated problems.
 We endeavor to instruct investigators to provide such records in de-identified form.

 - Clintrax–Contract and Banking Details.
 To facilitate its contract negotiation and site payment service offerings, Clintrax may handle contracts containing Personal Information (such as Social Security numbers) and collect payee bank account details and contact information through such contracts or separate banking documentation forms.